Legersky/flexrilog/README.rst

 This is a SageMath package providing functionality for investigating flexible and rigid labelings of graphs.
+It implements the concepts described in the doctoral thesis *Flexible and Rigid Labelings of Graphs* by Jan Legerský.

+.. start-include

 For the definitions of a flexible and rigid labeling and other implemented concepts, see the Jupyter notebook ``examples/FlexRiLoG_demo.ipynb``.